How Ofsted gathers evidence about pupil experience

 Inspectors will collect first-hand evidence

-• Have formal and informal conversations with a wide range of pupils and in a range of situations, including outside of lessons
+• Have formal and informal conversations with a wide range of pupils and in a range of situations (see more below)

-• Ask pupils about their experiences of teaching, learning and behaviour in the school
+• Ask pupils about their experiences of teaching, learning and behaviour in your school